-Recently Microsoft announced Self-service purchase capabilities for Power Platform products (Power BI, PowerApps, and Flow).
+Recently Microsoft announced Self-service purchase capabilities for Project (Project Plan 1 & Project Plan 3) and Visio (Visio Plan 1 & Visio Plan 2).
+Already Microsoft has Self-service purchase capabilities for Power Platform products (Power BI, PowerApps, and Flow).

 Self-service purchase capability arrives automatically and enabled by default.
 Due to this change, individuals within the organization can buy subscriptions directly without contacting their IT department.
 Self-service purchasers are responsible for their own billing information, subscriptions, and license management.